Chanyang-hoe: Foundation and membership

 The president of the organization was Yangseongdang Yi-ssi, a member of the Korean royal household, and the vice-president and headmaster was the rich yangban benefactor Yanghyeondang Kim-ssi.
 It had a membership of approximately 400 people, including foreigners, men, and women of the yangban class.
 They worked with reform Confucians like Namgung Eok, Bak Eun-sik, Jang Ji-yeon, Yi Jong-il, Jang Hyo-geun, Jeong Gyo and Yu Yeong-seok.

-They were criticised for catering to the elite: "The members of the Chanyanghoe wear silk coats and they favor the rich by giving outmembership cards to them" and not granting membershipcards "to members who are poor unless they pay the fees beforehand".
+They were criticised for catering to the elite: "The members of the Chanyanghoe wear silk coats and they favor the rich by giving out membership cards to them" and not granting membership cards "to members who are poor unless they pay the fees beforehand".

 Activity and school

 They petitioned Emperor Gojong and the establishment for a school for girls.
 Their "Circular for the Establishment of a Girls' School" has been referred to as the beginning of the Korean women's movement.
 Emperor Gojong and the Ministry of Education were supportive of opening an official school for girls but the budget did not allow for it in November 1898.

 The Ministry of Finance never granted funds for the establishment for a school, but the private Sunseong Girls' School was founded by the society that year.

 The school was funded by funds from private benefactors such as the noblewoman Yanghyeondang Kim-ssi.
 The school of the Chanyang-hoe, called Sunseong Girls' School, was referred by the newspaper Dongnip sinmun as "the first time for a women's school to be established in this country" (Dongnipsinmun, September 15, 1898), despite the Western missionary schools for girls that existed at the time.

 The society petitioned the government without success, for making their school a state school with state funds.
 The Jeguk sinmun reported that Yanghyeondang Kim-ssi was teaching needy children at her own expense (Jeguk sinmun February 27, 1900), and the school did not last long after her death in 1903.